A block Recycled GMRES method with investigations into aspects of solver performance: Recycled Block

+In the current version of our codes \cite{PS.GCRODR-Code.2011} (as well as in the current version of the publicly available \gcrodr codes \cite{Parks:2004:1}) harmonic Ritz vectors are computed to generate a subspace to recycle.

-Morgan suggests that in an eigenvector deflation algorithm based upon FOM, called FOM-DR \cite{Morgan.GMRESDR.2002}, deflation using Ritz vectors is more effective.
-It is suggested in \cite{Parks.deSturler.GCRODR.2005} that perhaps a mixture of Ritz and harmonic Ritz vectors may be appropriate in some cases.
-In his paper on optimal truncation methods \cite{deSturler.GCROT.1999}, de Sturler demonstrates that one can calculate which subspace of dimension $k$ of the current Krylov subspace of dimension $m$ it was most important to maintain orthogonality against, for the purpose of reducing the residual.
+Indeed, there are other recycling strategies discussed in the literature.
+Morgan suggests that in an eigenvector deflation algorithm based upon \fom, called \fomdr \cite{Morgan.GMRESDR.2002}, deflation using Ritz vectors is more effective.
+It is suggested in \cite{Parks.deSturler.GCRODR.2005} that perhaps a mix of Ritz and harmonic Ritz vectors may be appropriate in some cases.
+In his paper on optimal truncation methods \cite{deSturler.GCROT.1999}, de Sturler demonstrates that one can calculate which subspace of dimension $k$ of the current Krylov subspace of dimension $m$ most important to maintain orthogonality against, for the purpose of reducing the residual.
 This subspace is then recycled under the assumption that it is most important to continue to maintain orthogonality with respect to this subspace.
 Ahuja et al.\ \cite{Ahuja2010}, observed that the preconditioned systems with which they dealt had eigenvalue clusters well separated from the origin, rendering the use of harmonic Ritz vectors less effective.
 Instead, they chose to recycle Krylov vectors which had dominant components in the right-hand side, and this gave improved convergence results.